-We are keeping the needs of those we serve in mind as we begin the process of re-opening our physical red doors.
-Some of our programs will continue to be offered online-only, particularly those that have participants involved from other areas of the state.
+We are keeping the needs of those we serve in mind as we offer in-person programs.
+Some programs continue to be offered online-only, particularly those that have participants involved from other areas of the state.
 However, we are excited to be bringing many of our programs back to the clubhouse or offering a hybrid (in-person and online) version.
 In-person Family Night Programming for families with children and teens will launch in February.
 Note: in-person programs will be placed on hold if community levels are considered high in Dane County on the CDC website.

 As always, the safety of our members, volunteers, and staff is incredibly important to us.
 To protect and maintain a safe and healthy environment for our members, many of whom are immunocompromised, Gilda’s Club Madison will require the following precautions.

 - Gilda’s Club Madison will continue to provide virtual online access to short-term one-to-one counseling and group support.

-- Members, volunteers, and staff will be required to wear a mask at all times in public areas and while participating in programs.
+- Members, volunteers, and staff will be required to wear a mask at all times in indoor public areas and while participating in programs.
 Masks are available at the greeter desk.
 Outdoor programs do not require masks unless participants are unable to keep their distance.

 - Staff and volunteers will clean high-touch surfaces regularly.